10up/Open-Source-Best-Practices/_includes/markdown/Testing.md

 });
 ```

-Then, an additional step in the cypress workflow file to generate Markdown content from JSON reports and update it to GitHub Summary
+Then, an additional step in the Cypress workflow file to generate Markdown content from JSON reports and update it to GitHub Summary:

 ```yaml
 # action.yml